finnbar/only-connect/README.md

 * Round 3: Tap for everything.
 Once the wall is finished, up agrees to the answer of a group's connection, or down to disagree.
 The rest is automated, or rather, will be as I haven't implemented it yet.
 * Round 4: Similar to round 1, space to advance whatever, left/right is a team buzzing in, up agrees, down disagrees.
 Plays until time is up.
 * Tiebreaker: Simple left/right buzz and up/down agree/disagree.
 Not implemented yet, although will probably take about five minutes to.

+copyright notices
+====

+Only Connect is the BBC's show.
+Most of the sound effects (both buzzer sounds and the swoosh sounds) are modified from the audio of the TV show.
+Please don't sue me.